devaultcrypto/devault/doc/build-unix.md

 --------------------

 C++ compilers are memory-hungry.
 It is recommended to have at least 1.5 GB of memory available when compiling DeVault.
-On systems with less, gcc can be tuned to conserve memory with additional CXXFLAGS:

-    ./configure CXXFLAGS="--param ggc-min-expand=1 --param ggc-min-heapsize=32768"

 Dependency Build Instructions: Ubuntu & Debian
 ----------------------------------------------